svdrecbd/NEMESIS/ONBOARDING.md

 ## 5) Daily workflow

-1. **Open NEMESIS.** (Light theme, controls left, 25 %/75 % split.)
+1. **Open NEMESIS.** The app launches into a run tab with the tab bar aligned above the control stack.
+   - Use `+ Tab` or Cmd/Ctrl+T to open another tab; choose **Run Tab** for live acquisition or **Data Tab** for analysis/history.
+   - Double-click a tab title to rename it.
+Cmd/Ctrl+W closes the active tab only when more than one tab exists; the last tab stays pinned.
+   - Navigate tabs with Cmd+Opt+Arrow (macOS) or Ctrl+Alt+Arrow (Windows/Linux).
+Close icons stay hidden until you hover them, reducing accidental exits.
 2. **Connect serial.** Use the combo box above the serial section; pick a detected port or type one manually, then click **Connect Serial**.
+   - Tabs coordinate serial ports automatically; if another tab already owns a port you’ll see an “in use” warning instead of stealing the device.
    - Tap power (“stepsize”) is 1..5; change via dropdown or Pro keys `1..5`.
 3. **Open camera** (select index, hit “Open Camera”).
 Preview appears.
+   - Camera indices are claimed per tab; trying to reuse one prompts a warning.
-   - The preview container shows a subtle box while idle; as soon as the first frame arrives the border hides and the image goes edge‑to‑edge.
+   - The preview container shows a subtle box while idle; as soon as the first frame arrives the border hides and the image goes edge-to-edge.
-   - The container adapts to the camera aspect; closing the camera restores a 16:9 placeholder.
+   - The container adapts to the camera aspect; closing the camera freezes the last frame in-place so layout stays stable and the slider remains usable.
    - Drag the vertical splitter to resize the preview vs. control panes; it snaps at 25 % / 50 % / 75 % and briefly highlights the handle when you’re on a target.
 4. (Optional) **Start recording** (video is independent of runs; can be toggled live).
 5. Choose mode **Periodic** (seconds) or **Poisson** (taps/min); set parameters.